-Table 2 reflects the total faculty hours, but this does not necessarily imply that these are new hire requirements.
+Table 2 reflects the faculty hours in total, but this does not necessarily imply that these are new hire requirements.

-Capitol Technology University will continue with the current administrative staff through the proposed time period.
+Capitol Technology University will continue with current the administrative staff through the proposed time period.

 c.
 Support Staff

 Capitol Technology University will add additional support staff to facilitate the program.